HasanTarik-REC/Note-Collections/Second Year/Even Semester/Numerical Method/Numerical Method.md

 ### **<br/>Transcendental Equation**
 If f(x) cantains trigonometric, logarithmic, Exponential etc then the equation f(x)=0 is called a transcendental Equation.
 Example: 3x-cosx-1=0

+### **<br/>Numerical Expression**
+A numerical expression is a combination of numbers and mathematical operations such as addition, subtraction, multiplication or division.
+Example: 7+50/5

+### **<br/>Algebraic Expression**
+An algebraic expression is a combination of constants, variables and mathematical operations.
+Example: 3x +5

+### **<br/>Transcendental Expression**
+If an expression contains trigonometric, exponential, logarithmic functions then it is called transcendental expression.
+Example: logx, sinx, e^x etc.

+### **<br/>Application of Numerical Method**
+Numerical methods are extremely powerful problem solving tools.
+They are capable of handling large system of equations, non-linearities, and complicated geometrics that are not uncommon in modern science and engineering practice and that are often impossible to solve analytically.
+As such, thay greatly enhance our problem solving skills.
+Numerical methods or their new applications lead to important progress in the related field.
+Thus, numerical methods become more and more essential in modern science and engineering.

+### **<br/>Curve fitting**
+The exact mathematical relationship between the two variables is given by simple algebraic expression called curve fitting.